nix-community/awesome-nix/README.md

 ### Grokking

-* [Hound](https://search.nix.gsc.io) - Handy search across all or selected nix related repos.
+* [Hound](https://search.nix.gsc.io) - Handy search across all or selected Nix related repos.
 * [Nixpkgs Database](https://kamadorueda.github.io/nixpkgs-db/) - A database with Nix packages at all versions, from all channels.

 ### Newsletters